timharek/timharek.no/content/blog/2025-03-04-subscribe-via-email.md

 And I won't be using any tracking with my Buttondown-account, affilate links, ads etc. It will just be a plain copy of what's already been posted to my blog with a link to it.
-You can unsubscribe anytime you want, all emails will have a unsubscribe link.
+You can unsubscribe anytime you want, all emails will have an unsubscribe link.

 [Buttondown]: https://buttondown.com